-While you're watching this Day, you might not be aware of it but there's a fair chance that your viewing experience has been improved in some way by the Football Stadia Improvement Fund (FSIF).
+While you’re watching football this Non-League Day, you might not be aware of it but there’s a fair chance that your viewing experience has been improved in some way by the Football Stadia Improvement Fund (FSIF).

-In the build up to NLD events around the country on Saturday, The has teamed up with the FSIF to highlight three case studies focusing on clubs already benefitting directly from the organisation's support.
+In the build up to NLD events around the country on Saturday, The NLP has teamed up with the FSIF to highlight three case studies focusing on clubs already benefitting directly from the organisation’s support.

 What is the FSIF?